 In the above photograph, Herr Färbinger presents Clint Eastwood's dressing room within Haus Egger.

 The Armored vehicle you can see driving up the street to the square is in fact a Marder which was a post-war Bundeswehr design, not wartime.
-One of the shopkeepers has black and white photographs of the armored vehicles assembled in the square on the day of filming.

 At 00:34:55 the camera shifts to the level of the square and you see the windows of the Café Konditerei Schopper disguised with sandbags.

 Burton and Eastwood walk past the front of a Haberdashers shop, the Kaufhaus Färbinger, which also has sandbagged windows.
 The church appears behind Burton and Eastwood as they approach the war memorial.